-4. Summary of significant accounting policies (Continued from previous page)
+3. Material accounting policy information (Continued from previous page)

 Business model assessment

 The Credit Union assesses the objective of its business model for holding a financial asset at a level of aggregation which best reflects the way the business is managed and information is provided to management.
 Information considered in this assessment includes stated policies and objectives, how performance of the portfolio is evaluated, and risks affecting the performance of the business model.